egon89/scala-learning/README.md

 - It works like the switch in Java
 - It's an expression, so we can get the result

+### try/catch/finally
+- The catch uses the match pattern to handle exceptions

 ## Road Map
 > [Scala 3 Book](https://docs.scala-lang.org/scala3/book/introduction.html)